widium/Neural-Style-Transfer/README.md

 ~~~
 ![](https://i.imgur.com/32vSl4E.png)

-## Compute Error Between 2 List of Gram Matrix
+## Compute Error Between 2 Lists of Gram Matrix
-- **Get** List of Features Maps for Style Image and Generated Image
+- **Get** List of Feature maps for Style Image and Generated Image
-- **Compute** Gram Style Matrix for Each Features Maps for the 2 Image
+- **Compute** Gram Style Matrix for Each Feature maps for the 2 Image
 - **Calculate** the difference between the 2 Gram Matrix lists

 ~~~python